Ahmed Omaid Khpalwak: Context

 While the intended targets of the Taliban attack were Uruzgan's Governor and a militia leader named Matiullah Khan, the Taliban also stormed the offices of local radio and television stations, leading to Khpalwak being killed while hiding in a bathroom by American troops that came to sweep out the Taliban.

 Local reporters are the ones who are in the most danger, according to press activist Abdul Mujeeb Khalvatgar, executive director the NAI Supporting Open Media in Afghanistan.

 Impact

 Khpalwak is the third Pajhwok reporter and the third BBC reporter to be killed in Afghanistan.
 Working for the BBC, Mirwais Jalil died in Kabul in the civil war of the 1990s.
-During the War in Afghanistan, Abdul Samad Rohani was killed by an unknown gunman in Lashkargah, Helmand Province June 2008.
+During the War in Afghanistan, Abdul Samad Rohani was killed by an unknown gunman in Lashkargah, Helmand Province in June 2008.
 Like Khpalwak, Rohani worked for both Pajhwok and the BBC Word News.
 Pajhwok reporter Janullah Hashimzada was killed in the remote Khyber area August 2009.